ashleydavis/the-data-wrangler-blog/_posts/2019-05-22-data-forge-plot-update3.markdown

 |:--:|
 | *Figure 6* |

 The concept of the *abstract chart defintion* means that charts can be saved in notebook files and be independent of any specific charting library.
-This mean a user can switch between charts to find a visualization library that best suits their needs.
+This means a user can switch between charts to find a visualization library that best suits their needs.
 This also allows me as the developer to upgrade Data-Forge Notebook over time to support the latest and greatest JavaScript visualization libraries as they become available into the future.

 This is the breakthrough idea that allowed me to move forward in developing Data-Forge Notebook.